top of page

 There are several ways to get help paying for your abortion.

 The state’s health insurance program, Washington Apple Health will pay for your abortion (and other reproductive health care, like birth control).
-It is free for people who qualify.
+It is free for people with low incomes.
 All people, including undocumented immigrants and minors, can get abortion coverage through Apple Health.
 See the Resources section below for links to more information and the application.

-If you don’t qualify for free Apple Health, you can apply for the state’s Family Planning Only program (formerly called Take Charge).
+If you don’t qualify for free Apple Health, you can apply for the state’s Family Planning Only program.
 The program covers a range of reproductive health care needs and services.
 You can apply for this program even if you have insurance already.
-The program is for people of all ages, low- and middle-income, who live in Washington State.
+The program is for people of all ages, low- and middle-income, who live in Washington state.
 The program will keep your information confidential.

 What about places I see offering “alternatives to abortion”?